ihsan-project/ihsan-react-native/README.md

 - Setup Android Google SSO Fingerprint
   - Run `yarn android-fingerprint`.
 Take the output `SHA1` string and give it to admins to add to Firebase
   - Admin should also provide the file to put in the following path: `/android/app/google-services.json`
+  - Copy the `.env.js-keep` to `.env.js` and fill in `googleWebClientId` from the google-services.json file

 ### References